puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 ### Step 5: Assign the Class to Nodes

-For plugins you are distributing to **all agent nodes,** you can use the PE console to assign your class to the special `mcollective` group.
+For plugins you are distributing to **all agent nodes,** you can use the PE console to assign your class to the special `PE MCollective` group.
 (This group is automatically maintained by the console, and contains all PE nodes which have not been added to the special `no mcollective` group.)

 For plugins you are only distributing to **some** agent nodes, you must do the following:

 * Create two Puppet classes for the plugin: a main class that installs everything, and a "client" class that only installs the `.ddl` file and the supporting plugins.
 * Assign the main class to any agent nodes that should be running the plugin.
-* Assign the "client" class to the `puppet_console` and `puppet_master` groups in the console.
+* Assign the "client" class to the `PE Console` and `PE Master` groups in the console.
 (These special groups contain all of the console and Puppet master nodes in your deployment, respectively.)

 ### Step 6: Run Puppet